Louisiana Woman Blog

 • Celery - the third member of the tasty vegetable trio.

-• Garlic cloves - are pressed or chopped fine and added to the trinity of vegetables in the last few minutes of saute'ing; garlic tends to burn quickly.
+• Garlic cloves - pressed or chopped fine and added to the trinity of vegetables in the last few minutes of sautéing; garlic tends to burn quickly.

 • Breakfast sausage - for a tasty, meaty addition to the dish.

-• Smoked sausage or smoky andouille sausage - sliced ¼ inch thick and browned to get that extra flavor out.
+• Smoked sausage or smoky andouille sausage - sliced ¼ inch thick and browned to extract that extra flavor.

 • Chicken stock - no salt (use ¼ cup more for stovetop cooking); it has more flavor than chicken broth.

-• Cajun seasoning - a mixture of salt, cayenne pepper, and other seasonings that give that unmistakable Cajun flavor to food.
+• Cajun seasoning - a mixture of salt, cayenne pepper, and other seasonings that gives that unmistakable Cajun flavor to food.

 • Bay leaves - dried bay leaves slowly release flavor as they cook with the beans.